swarnimaprasad/manjha/README.md

 - Connect your mobile device to your pc
 - In CMD/Powershell, go to the directory of our app for eg: D:\College\FLutter\manjhav3
 - Run ``flutter run``

+#### Note: The app maybe choppy at initial install, re-run for best performance